help-me-mom/ng-mocks/README.md

 #### ngMocks.stub

-In case if we want to mock methods / properties of a service.
+In case if we want to create stub methods / properties of a service.

 - `ngMocks.stub( service, method )`
 - `ngMocks.stub( service, methods )`
 - `ngMocks.stub( service, property, 'get' | 'set' )`

-Returns a mocked function / spy of the method.
-If the method has not been mocked yet - mocks it.
+Returns a mock function / spy of the method.
+If the method has not been replaced with a stub yet - it will.

 ```typescript
 const spy: Function = ngMocks.stub(instance, methodName);
 ```

-Returns a mocked function / spy of the property.
-If the property has not been mocked yet - mocks it.
+Returns a mock function / spy of the property.
+If the property has not been replaced with a stub yet - it will.

 ```typescript
 const spyGet: Function = ngMocks.stub(instance, propertyName, 'get');